stsurya/Terraform/TerraformNotes/concepts.md

 ```
 variable "<variable_name>" {
     type = string
     description = "some desc"
     default = "<default value>"
 }
 ```

 - Terraform variables can have various type such as string, number, boolean, list, map etc.
-- Variables can be set in the command line when running Terraform commands using the -var flag.
+- Variables can be set in the command line when running Terraform commands using the `-var flag`.
-- Variables can also be set using a separate file, called a variable file, using the -var-file flag.
+- Variables can also be set using a separate file, called a variable file, using the `-var-file flag`.
-- Variables can be accessed in Terraform configuration files using the var function, for example var.example_variable
+- Variables can be accessed in Terraform configuration files using the var function, for example ` var.example_variable`.
 - Variables are useful for storing values that may change between environments, for example, different values for test and production environments.